-Artistic License - History: Contrary to popular belief the third class passengers were NOT locked in steerage.
-Many, however, had a hard time finding their way through the maze of corridors to the lifeboats, with those who didn't speak English at an even greater disadvantage.
-Even though the cabins of the first class and second class passengers were closer to the decks and the lifeboats, the lifeboats were not loaded according to class.
-In fact, more third class women survived than first class men.
+Artistic License - History: Contrary to popular belief, the third-class passengers were not locked in steerage.
+The purpose of the gates was to prevent the spread of disease, so that only third-class passengers would require health inspections on their arrival in New York, and even when locked they did not bar access to the deck — only to first and second-class areas of the ship.
+Many steerage passengers, however, had a hard time finding their way through the maze of corridors to the lifeboats, with those who didn't speak English at an even greater disadvantage since the signs were only in English.
+Even though the cabins of the first-class and second-class passengers were closer to the decks and the lifeboats, the lifeboats were not loaded according to class.
+In fact, more third-class women survived than first-class men.

 Ate His Gun: Cal is mentioned by Rose to have died this way when he lost his riches after the 1929 Crash.

-Auto Erotica: A thousand beds on board, and they consummate their love in the back of a car.
+Auto Erotica: A thousand beds on board, and Jack and Rose consummate their love in the back of a car.

 Award Bait Song: "My Heart Will Go On".
 And James Horner had to wait for a proper moment to present it to the hot-headed James Cameron...